paweljarosz/defarc/README.md

 	defarc.select_condition_by_id("proper-id") -- will select and save inside DefArc module a condition data for given id
 ```

-### .select_condition(condition)
+### select_condition(condition)
 Selects and saves a table with condition data inside DefArc module.
 One need to provide a proper condition id or condition Lua table, otherwise it will save nil.

 * **PARAMETER:** `condition` (string) - an id of a condition from Arcweave JSON or Lua table with condition data (condition_table)